CivicActions/ssp-toolkit/docs/ssp.md

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: boundary protection.

-### SC-12: Cryptographic Key Establishment And Management

-##### LINCS

-Use of cryptographic key management for the LINCS system is not in use for at the time of implementation for authentication.
-CivicActions does not utilize customer agency supplied PIV credentials for access to customer instances of the LINCS.
-Access enforcement and authentication requirements for LINCS are described in AC-2 & IA-2.
-AWS platform does not utilize or manage cryptographic keys within the ACE boundary.

 ### SC-13: Cryptographic Protection

 ##### AWS